-In the initial phase of this monitoring project, SWPP staff conducted retail store surveys to identify pesticide products and associated active ingredients available directly to the consumer with potential for down-the-drain transport including pet products (Vander Werf et al., 2015; Budd & Petters, 2018).
-SWPP staff used the results from the surveys to create a preliminary list of target analytes.
+Target analytes were identified through a variety of methods.
+For example, SWPP staff conducted retail store surveys to identify pesticide products and associated AIs available directly to the consumer with potential for down-the-drain transport including pet products (Vander Werf et al., 2015; Budd & Petters, 2018).
 Additional analytes were prioritized through an evaluation of product labels to identify active products with registered indoor uses with the potential to enter the waste stream.
+Lastly, pesticides not identified in the preliminary list of target analytes that have been detected in wastewater effluent in previous research efforts (Sutton et al., 2019) were also added to the current analyte list.
 Analytical methods were developed during a previous collaborative project (Contract #18-C0159) with UC Davis.
-Subsequent research indicated that several pesticides not present in the preliminary list of target analytes (e.g., diuron) had been detected in wastewater effluent in the United States (Sutton et al., 2019).
-The list of target analytes for the current project is presented in Table 2.
+The DTSC Environmental Chemistry Laboratory adjusted methods where necessary to account for laboratory specific conditions.
+The list of target analytes for the current project is presented in Table 3.